ysagon/clusterwebapp/faq.md

 ## How can I make my data accessible on the computing nodes ?

-Your home directory is mounted in every computing node, so anything you copy to your home directory will present in each computing node.
+Your home directory is mounted in every computing node, so anything you copy to your home directory will be present in each computing node.

 ## My job creates lots of temporary small files and everything is slow...